What if my spouse does not agree to a divorce?

 By Jeffery M. Leving

 Divorce is never an easy process, but it becomes even more contentious if one spouse refuses to agree to the dissolution of the marriage.
 This is not uncommon.
-In fact, it is so common that the State of Illinois has developed a procedure for these specific types of situations.
+In fact, it is so common that the state of Illinois has developed a procedure for these specific types of situations.

 How does the divorce process work in these situations?

 The exact process can vary by state.
 In Illinois, it generally starts with one party filing a Petition for Dissolution of Marriage with the court.
 After you file the Petition with the court, you must correctly provide notice of the Petition to your spouse.
 There are specific protocols to properly have the Petition served upon your spouse.
 Alternatively, you may be able to serve your spouse by substitute service or by publication.
-Service must be proper, otherwise the court could lack jurisdiction to dissolve the marriage.
+Service must be proper, otherwise, the court could lack jurisdiction to dissolve the marriage.

 Your spouse then has the opportunity to file an appearance and a response, and/or to otherwise plead.
 It is important to make sure that the Petition filed with the court is accurate and meets all the court’s legal and procedural requirements so it is not defective.
 This step of the process provides an opportunity for the other spouse to present a defense.
 If there are any errors in the Petition, they could try to get it dismissed resulting in a hurdle you could have avoided by getting the Petition right in the first place.
 A defective Petition may need to be amended, likely requiring leave of court to amend the Petition so you can draft it correctly and file it again.
-Get it right the first time to avoid creating avoidable stress and providing additional time to the opposing party to develop legal strategies in opposition to your goals.
+Get it right the first time to avoid creating avoidable stress and provide additional time to the opposing party to develop legal strategies in opposition to your goals.
 As my father used to tell me, the devil is in the details.

-Next, both parties can either negotiate a divorce settlement to present to the court for approval and entry, or, if you and your spouse cannot reach an agreement, mediation may be helpful.
+Next, both parties can either negotiate a divorce settlement to present to the court for approval and entry or, if you and your spouse cannot reach an agreement, mediation may be helpful.
 Negotiations do not need to be just between you and your soon-to-be ex-spouse.
 You can retain legal counsel to help guide the negotiations which is advisable.
 If negotiations and mediation fail, litigate strategically with careful preparation focused on attaining success in the courtroom, and the court will decide.
 Make sure you are 100% prepared for court and you have a sound legal strategy.
 It is important to note that in highly contested matters where the stakes are high, competent legal representation can be the difference between success or failure.

 So I can still get divorced?